Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 public key string with **"0x"** on your own:

 From:
-`Pay SOLARs to the AXIACoin account:192c3c7e5789b461fbf1c7f614ba5eed0b22efc507cda60a5e7fda8e046bcdce`, we prefix the address by "0x" -> `0x192c3c7e5789b461fbf1c7f614ba5eed0b22efc507cda60a5e7fda8e046bcdce`.
+`Pay AXCs to the AXIA account:192c3c7e5789b461fbf1c7f614ba5eed0b22efc507cda60a5e7fda8e046bcdce`, we prefix the address by "0x" -> `0x192c3c7e5789b461fbf1c7f614ba5eed0b22efc507cda60a5e7fda8e046bcdce`.

-Using the [handy subscan tool](https://axiasolar.subscan.io/tools/ss58_transform), you can verify both address associations to your public key.
+Using the [handy subscan tool](https://AXIA.subscan.io/tools/ss58_transform), you can verify both address associations to your public key.
 Copy your public key into the "Input Account or Public Key" textbox and click "Transform" at the bottom.
-On the right-hand side, the addresses for AXIACoin and Substrate that are returned based on your public key should match with the ones you inspected.
+On the right-hand side, the addresses for AXIA and Substrate that are returned based on your public key should match with the ones you inspected.

 ![18](../assets/accounts/pubkey-2.png)